pravin-294/SQL-sales-analysis-project/README.md

 - End-to-end SQL analytics workflow
 - Strong problem-solving and analytical thinking
 - Ability to convert raw data into business insights
+- Awareness of Python–SQL integration used in analytics pipelines